marquis08/marquis08.github.io/_posts/2021-05-01-python-algorithms-chapter2-python-list.md

 Differences:
 - Array has an index, not List.
     - Array occupies consecutive memory spaces.
-    - This property makes array to find element much faster than List.
+    - This property makes array find element much faster than List.
 - Think of Linked List
     - Each items are spreaded in memory.
     - Each items can be accessed by its address of memory, not index.